NathanBnm/php-gettext-template/README.md

 ## How to use

 In order to translate your project, you have to use the extractor first.
 Then you will be able to fill in the PO files with your translations.
-Then you have to run the generator to create the PHP files containing the translations which will be used to load them.
+Then you have to run the generator to create the PHP files containing the translations which will be used on the client.

-**Warning**: Do *NOT* edit translations directly into the generated PHP files or else they will be overwritten as soon as you will launch the generator again.
+**Warning**: Do *NOT* edit translations directly in the generated PHP files or else they will be overwritten as soon as you will launch the generator once again.
 You have to edit the PO files instead.

 ### Extractor